infinitered/ramdasauce/README.md

 RS.toDate(0)                // a Number to a date Object RS.toNumber('5')            // a String to a Number

+// --- Object Shenanigans ---
+const x = {a: 1, b: 2}
+RS.mapKeys(R.toUpper, x)    // transforms the keys of an object by the function

 // --- Predicates ---
 RS.isUndefined(qwerty)      // check if something is undefined RS.isNotNil(null)           // check if something is not null or undefined